scientiac/Whisp/README.md

 Whisp follows the GNOME Human Interface Guidelines (HIG).
 It uses `Adw.Carousel` for its swipeable interface and uses a custom `Gtk.TextView` wrapper to parse and format Markdown text.

-## Inspiration

-Whisp was heavily inspired by the core workflow and design philosophy of **Antinote on macOS**.
-I loved the concept of a distraction-free, "anti-folder" scratchpad, but since it wasn't available on Linux, I built Whisp to bring that exact experience natively to the GNOME ecosystem!

 ## License

 Whisp is free and open-source software licensed under the **GNU General Public License v3.0** (GPL-3.0).
 See the [LICENSE](LICENSE) file for more details.

+## Inspiration

+Whisp was heavily inspired by the core workflow and design philosophy of **[Anti Note on macos](https://antinote.io/)**.
+I loved the concept of a distraction-free, "anti-folder" scratchpad, but since it wasn't available on Linux, I built Whisp to bring that exact experience natively to the GNOME ecosystem!

 ## Stargazers